mattheusva/mattheusva/README.md

 ### Hey, I'm Matheus and welcome to my github!

-On a journey to be a fullstack developer.

 Migrating from journalism to tech.

+I'm interested in back-end and front-end programming with JavaScript and Python, as well as information security.

-I have been improving my dev skills with many [Alura](https://www.alura.com.br) and [Udemy](http://www.udemy.com) courses.
+I have been improving my skills with [Alura](https://www.alura.com.br) and [Udemy](http://www.udemy.com) courses.

 <div>
 <a href="https://instagram.com/eu_matheusvargas" target="_blank"><img src="https://img.shields.io/badge/-Instagram-%23E4405F?style=for-the-badge&logo=instagram&logoColor=white" target="_blank"></a>